 As far as taking something to the ordination ceremony, for most special occasions in Thailand family and friends give a gift of money.
 Put a few hundred baht in an envelope with your name on the front and hand it to the mother or father of the man who is going to be a monk.
 The monk ordination ceremony is extremely expensive, so the money is used to help pay for the cost.

 Mostly, remember, Thais love to have fun so, even on solemn occasions, you’ll still have a relaxing and fun time.
 If you do anything wrong, don’t worry.
 If it’s a genuine mistake, Thais will always make allowances, and will probably laugh right along with you.

 Most importantly, enjoy the Buddhist monk ordination ceremony for what it is — a unique experience most non-Thais will not get to experience.
-And, remember, take lots of photos.
+And, remember, take lots of photos as well.
 You’re allowed to take them at any time during the ceremony, and the Thais definitely will, so do so.